aminmr/k8s-implementation/README.md

 **Notes:**

 1. `--initial-cluster-token=etcd-cluster-1` could be any name.
-2. Because when you want to restore snapshot the `--data-dir` should not be exited, so we need to restore the etcd on another directory!
+2. Because when you want to restore snapshot the `--data-dir` should not be existed, so we need to restore the etcd on another directory!
 Be careful you need to change the data directory in `etcd.yaml` (/etc/kubernetes/manifests/etcd.yaml)

 To check the endpoint health you can use the following command: